ianmackenzie/elm-units/README.md

     Browser.Events.onAnimationFrameDelta (Duration.milliseconds >> Tick)
 ```

-Later on when you handle the `Tick` message, you can extract the duration value
+Later on, when you handle the `Tick` message, you can extract the duration value
 in whatever units you want.
 Perhaps you want to keep track of how many frames
 per second your application is running at: